 Malaria is a parasitic infection of the red blood cells.
 It is acquired via the bite of female Anopheles mosquitoes.
-The ecology of the disease is complex, depending on factors such as altitude, climate, mosquito breeding sites and human behaviour for successful transmission of the disease in an area.

-For those travelling to many of the warmer regions of our world there may be a risk of contracting malaria.
+For those travelling to many of the warmer regions of the world there may be a risk of contracting malaria.
 Each year this parasitic disease causes many deaths both in the tropics and among travellers returning to their home countries.
 Most of the transmission occurs in tropical Africa (approx. 95%) with the rest in Asia and Central & South America.

 - Generalised flu symptoms

 Suspected malaria represents a MEDICAL EMERGENCY and requires immediate medical consultation.
 Correct diagnosis and effective treatment depend on a comprehensive, detailed travel and exposure history, thorough clinical examination and reliable laboratory confirmation.